hay-goods/epi_evidence_extract/README.md

 ## Troubleshooting

 **"ANTHROPIC_API_KEY not found"**
-The app looks for the key in `5_epi_evi_extract/.env` first, then `edwards/.env`.
+The app looks for the key in `.env` first, then `.env`.
 Make sure at least one exists with a valid key.

 **Status shows ✗ filename failed**
 - Confirm the file is a text-based PDF (not a scanned image — scanned PDFs